One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 MAKE A TIME CAPSULE

-Put a few special items from 2022 in a box and record your best moments of the year.
+Put a few special items from 2023 in a box and record your best moments of the year.
 Bury it in your backyard or set it in a back closet or the basement.

 BRAINSTORM YOUR FAMILY’S FUTURE

-This one is similar to family goals, but more of a family bucket list.
 Get a huge piece of poster board and go crazy brainstorming things you want to do as a family, places you want to travel, projects to conquer, and goals to accomplish.

 WRITE A FAMILY LETTER